A child holding her parent looks nervous.

 The Longevity of Anxiety

-The thing that makes anxiety so hard is that it’s… sticky.
-It can hang around for days, weeks, even longer, with or without a clear reason.
+The problem with anxiety is that it is... sticky.
+It can stick around for days, weeks, or even months, with or without a reason.
 It’s chronic.
-The intensity can go up and down, but it feels like it's always there, just under the surface.
-It turns normal things, like concentrating or just feeling rested, into a real struggle.
-It just wears you down and can really get in the way of enjoying your life.
+It can come and go in intensity, but it’s like it’s always there, just lurking beneath the surface.
+It can take normal things, like focusing or just feeling refreshed, and make them a challenge.
+It just wears you down and can really get in the way of enjoying life.

 The Transience of Nervousness